 Of all the sites and apps we evaluated, only Scholly charges students.
 To use Scholly’s service, students pay a rate of $3/ per month.
 Every other service we looked at was free for students.

-Since Going Merry can auto-fill applications and apply directly, students have the ability to apply to multiple scholarships at once with a shared essay.
-We call these MerryApps, and no other scholarship sites or apps have this feature.
+Going Merry has also found scholarship applications with the same (or similar enough) essay prompts–and bundled them together into a single application.
+Therefore, students fill out one application to apply to multiple scholarships at once.
+We call these Bundled Scholarships, and no other scholarship sites or apps have this feature.

 Ready to find out why Going Merry checks all the boxes and does it for free?
-Sign up now and start finding scholarships in minutes.
-If you have any questions about Going Merry or this comparison, please reach out.
-We’d love to hear from you.